club history

 the badge

 B-F-C- Bowery Football Club.
-The driving force behind our badge’s design was a desire to be true to and draw inspiration from the sport’s rich tradition and history.
-The insignia was subject to various interpretations and versions until it landed on a balance of both classic and modern aspects of the game.
-Tradition is a core belief of our club, and our badge is a manifestation of that belief.
+The driving force behind our badge was a desire to remain true to the sport’s rich tradition and history.
+The insignia went through several interpretations before arriving at a design that balances the classic and the modern.
+Tradition is a core belief of the club, and the badge stands as a symbol of that commitment.

 B-o-u-w-e-r-i-j

-The “Black Dog” name actually predates the formation of the club and has its origins in the Bowery itself.
-The very first iteration of the club came at a time when the Bowery was still a neighborhood with a reputation: a slightly dangerous part of town frequented only by those who knew their way around.
-Bars and clubs like CBGB and Mars Bar made sure to leave a hint of mystery lingering in the air.
-The graffiti-covered alleys and walls gave this pocket of Manhattan a certain raw energy that lay dormant by day but was very much alive by night.
+The “Black Dog” name predates the formation of the club and has its roots in the Bowery itself.
+The earliest iteration of the club emerged at a time when the Bowery still carried a certain reputation—a slightly dangerous part of town frequented mostly by those who knew their way around.
+Bars and clubs like CBGB and Mars Bar left a hint of mystery in the air, while graffiti-covered alleys and walls gave this pocket of Manhattan a raw energy that lay dormant by day but came alive at night.

-The badge aesthetic was designed to mimic this energy.
-The watermarked background pays homage to the Bowery’s omnipresent graffitied backdrop.
-The hard and sharp contours around the black dog are intended to symbolize the
+The club’s badge aesthetic was designed to reflect that energy.
+The watermarked background pays homage to the Bowery’s ever-present graffiti.
+The sharp contours surrounding the black dog symbolize the grit and hard-edged character that defined the neighborhood and continues to shape the club’s identity.